-The Anaheim Ducks are in the midst of their 25th season, and through the years have experienced plenty of ups and downs.
-Throughout the NHL the head coach is seen as the figurehead of those ups and downs as he is lauded for his team’s successes and derided for their failures.
-Throughout the years the Ducks have had coaches bring them to the pinnacle of success via the Stanley Cup, and to the depths of failure by being at the bottom of the standings.
+The Anaheim Ducks are currently in the midst of a downwards trend, and over the course of their history have experienced plenty of ups and downs.
+In the NHL––and sports leagues worldwide––the head coach is seen as the figurehead of those ups and downs as he is lauded for his team’s successes and derided for their failures.
+Throughout the years, the Ducks have had coaches bring them to the pinnacle of success via the Stanley Cup, and to the depths of failure by being at the bottom of the standings.
 These are those coaches.

 Ron Wilson (1993-97)